-Advanced filters are applied to reports, but filter details don't appear on report previews, or on the report itself.
+Advanced filters are applied to views, but filter details don't appear on previews, or on the report generated from that view.

 To create and apply an advanced filter:

 1. Create two or more filters for your data, as described in section 4.7.1, "Using Filters," above.
 These can be standard field-based filters, or Keep Only and Exclude filters.